 New hires who do not go through an onboarding process, or receive proper training, might feel like they were left alone on an island.
 They will arrive at work each day or work remotely from home without having a firm understanding of its culture, mission, or accepted practices.
 Furthermore, if the onboarding process did not include adequate training, the new hires would not perform up to expectations.
 This can lead to frustrated employees and a steep decline in productivity.

 Your business can avoid these pitfalls with onboarding and on-the-job training that prepares your new hires for success.
-In addition, well-trained employees will be productive earlier in their tenures because the learning curve is shorter.
+In addition, well-trained employees will be productive earlier in their tenure because the learning curve is shorter.
 It all adds up to satisfied employees who positively contribute to your small business’s productivity sooner than expected.

 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.